 That would be the idea that Jesus had to be born-again.
 Yes, folks, that's right, Mr. K.C. teaches us from the vast depths of his wisdom and revelation, that Jesus had to be born-again, just like you and I do.
 Well, after all, Jesus is referred to as the "firstborn from the dead" (Col. 1:18) isn't he?
 And so the pretzel logic goes on and on.

 So what we have here is this.
 Jesus dies on the cross, spilling His life's blood, which meant nothing, and then descended into the pit of hell to endure three days and three nights of torments at the hand of the devil and demons.
 Once he had been tortured sufficently by all the hordes of hell, God the Father says, "that's enough".
 Then Jesus gets born-again and comes out of the grave.
 WOW!!!
 What a vivid, but perverted imagination this one has.

 [Observation: Mentioned in the above is one little point that has not been dealt with thus far.
-That is that Jesus was in hell being tormented by the devil and all the demons.
+This is that Jesus was in hell being tormented by the devil and all the demons.
 He stills believes the old fable that the devil is in charge of hell instead of God.
-Hell was prepared for the devil's torment, not for the devil to use it as his own personal torture chamber.]
+Hell was prepared for the devil's torment, not for him to use it as his own personal torture chamber.]

 Gehenna or Hades?

 There are two Greek words that are translated as Hell, one is Gehenna and the other is Hades.
 These are two totally different concepts, unfortunately translated into English with the same word, Hell.